CA Intermediate Syllabus 2020 (Nov Session) - Weightage, Topics and Sub topics, Exam Pattern

 Transfer of income without transfer of assets

-Clubbing of income of income arising to spouse, minor child and son’s wife in certain cases
+Clubbing of income arising to a spouse, minor child and son’s wife in certain cases

 Conversion of self-acquired property into property of HUF